glassnotes/PyniteFields/README.md

 - An exponent _n_ such that the field has order _p<sup>n</sup>_,
 - Coefficients for an irreducible polynomial with degree _n_.

-<h3> Currently power of prime fields are working only for fields which are powers of 2. </h3>

 For example, suppose we want to create the field GF(8).
 We know the irreducible polynomial _1 + x + x<sup>3</sup>_, so we put it's coefficients into a list: [1, 1, 0, 1].
 The _i_<sup>th</sup>
 entry in the list corresponds to the coefficient attached to the _i_<sup>th</sup> power of the primitive element _x_.